Bioinformatics Facility

 Overview

 The Bioinformatics Shared Resource continuously develops new and efficient approaches to data analysis as a response to emerging research needs.
-Facility functions include: statistical analyses and computational modeling for all types of high-throughput data; advanced bioinformatics tools for integrative cancer biology; and data management.
-Routine data analyses include large scale information datasets (omics data) generated by high-throughput technologies, which address the following areas:
+Facility functions include: statistical analyses and computational modeling; advanced bioinformatics tools for integrative cancer biology; and data management.
+Routine data analyses include large scale information datasets (-omics data) generated by high-throughput technologies, which address the following areas:

-- Gene regulation (ChIP-seq, Cut & Run, ATAC-seq, epigenetic profiling, Hi-ChIP, HiC)
+- Gene regulation (ChIP-seq, CUT&RUN, ATAC-seq, epigenetic profiling, methylation assays)

-- Genome and transcriptome sequencing (alternate splicing, RNA editing, gene fusion, SNP and INDEL mutation detection, CNV)
+- Genome and transcriptome sequencing (alternate splicing, RNA editing, mutation detection, CNV, LOH)

-- Proteomic analyses (mass spectrometry-based spectra, LCMS, DIGE, RPPA, etc.)
+- Proteomic analyses (mass spectrometry-based spectra, LCMS, DIGE, RPPA, spatial proteomics, etc.)

 - Pathway and network analysis